|

 government overlooked.
 As a result, he won the praise of the local rich

+and poor alike.
 He never attacked an American ship.
 A man without a country, he

 nevertheless respected the constitution of American ideals and hoped that